babybeet/lazy-pipeline/README.md

 A super light-weight, tree-shakeable, reusable, lazy pipeline TypeScript library with functional APIs and no 3rd-party dependencies.

-`lazy-pipeline` package is only
-[2.6KB minified and 1KB gzipped+minified](https://bundlephobia.com/package/lazy-pipeline), but with its tree-shakeable
-design, the final package size will be reduced much more by the build tool.
+`lazy-pipeline` package is [already tiny](https://bundlephobia.com/package/lazy-pipeline), but with its tree-shakeable design, the final package size will be reduced much more by the build tool.

 ## Installation